imsurajpal07/Coding-patterns-for-solving-DSA-in-interviews/README.md

 - **Space Complexity**: Minimizing additional data structure usage
 - **Code Clarity**: Writing clean, readable, and maintainable solutions

-## 🔗 Additional Resources

-- Practice problems for each pattern
-- Time and space complexity analysis
-- Common variations and edge cases
-- Interview tips and best practices

 ---

 **Happy Coding!** 🎉

-*Remember: The key to mastering these patterns is consistent practice and understanding when to apply each technique.*